 - 2 red Thai chili peppers (or 1 jalapeño pepper), seeded and finely chopped

 - ½ cup Panko bread crumbs

-- Heat the oil in a heavy skillet on high heat.
-When oil is lightly smoking drop the cakes into the pan and brown on both sides, about 4 minutes.
-Place on paper towels to drain oil.
+- Heat the canola oil in a heavy cast iron skillet on high heat.
+When oil is lightly smoking lower the heat to medium-high and drop the cakes into the pan.
+Brown on both sides, about 4 minutes each side.
+Place the cakes on paper towels to drain oil.
 Keep warm until ready to serve.
 Serve cakes on a platter with spicy aioli dipping sauce.

-- To make the aioli sauce: In a small bowl, mix together the mayonnaise and sambal oelek.
-Set aside.
+- Make the aioli sauce: In a small bowl, mix together the mayonnaise and sambal oelek.
+Serve with the crab cakes.

 - I used the leftover crab cakes (if there are any!) on top of a salad.
 You can also make sliders with these mini crab cakes!